rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

 ------------------------------------ ----------- ------------------------------
 sga_target                           big integer 1G
 ````
+You have successfully set a limit of memory PDB1 can use.

 #### Monitoring Memory Usage for PDBs
 Oracle now provides views to monitor the resource (CPU, I/O, parallel execution, memory) usage of PDBs.
 Each view contains similar information, but for different retention periods.